ARTbio/metavisitor/README.md

 ![metavisitor_logo](extra-files/metavisitor/logo.png)

-This is the repository for the automated deployment of a [Metavisitor](https://doi.org/10.1371/journal.pone.0168397) Galaxy server
+This is the repository for the automated deployment of a [Metavisitor](https://doi.org/10.1371/journal.pone.0168397) Galaxy server.

+The Metavisitor [Documentation](https://artbio.github.io/metavisitor/) is available on https://artbio.github.io/metavisitor/

-**Vir2** the viral database used in Metavisitor is available for [download in figshare](https://figshare.com/articles/vir2_NCBI_21-03-2018/6106892).
+The viral **Vir2** database used in Metavisitor is available for [download in figshare](https://figshare.com/articles/vir2_NCBI_21-03-2018/6106892).

 ## Quick Start